 It’s open every day from 7 AM to 11 PM, so if you really love the food here, you can come back for lunch and dinner too!

-Stop 3 – Royal Opera House Muscat
+Stop 3: Explore the Elegant Royal Opera House Muscat

 If you are interested in watching a show, be sure to check out their schedule, as you can always return here in the evening (there will be plenty of time on this itinerary to do so).

 Just across from the Corniche, you’ll find the Muttrah Souq, one of the most popular spots in the city.
-This place can feel a little chaotic at first if it’s busy, but that’s definitely all part of the fun.
+This is a traditional Arabian market with stalls selling frankincense, spices, Omani silver, lanterns, and fabrics.

 After a morning of sightseeing (and souvenir hunting), you’ll definitely be ready for lunch, and I’ve given you two great options depending on what kind of vibe you’re after.
-If you’re in the mood for something casual, then Aroos Al Bahar is a good choice.
-Here you can get fresh seafood and very generous portions.

 If you’d rather go for a slow and leisurely lunch, then Bait Al Luban (where I ate) will be a better option for you.
-It’s also located in a stunning spot that overlooks the Corniche.
-On the menu, you’ll find classic Omani dishes like shuwa (slow-cooked lamb) and mashuai (spiced grilled kingfish).
-I personally went for the shuwa, and it did not disappoint.
+It’s located in a stunning spot that overlooks the Corniche, and I noticed quite a few locals eating here (which is always a good sign).

 Prefer a Tour guide?
 Why not check out these guided tours of Muscat?